asardaes/bwgc_caddy/README.md

 Changes to Base Image:

 * Add tzdata package so timezone is set using `TZ` env variable
-* Add Cloudlfare DDNS module
+* Add Cloudflare DDNS module